Powerful high performance computer for the life sciences and computational humanities in Baden-Württemberg

 - For communication technology: a non-blocking NVIDIA Mellanox InfiniBand HDR network with a connection of at least 100 GBit/s per computer node.

-- High performance memory with a parallel IBM Spectrum Scale file system with a total capacity of about 11 petabytes with a flash storage capacity of about 800 terabytes
+- High performance storage with a parallel IBM Spectrum Scale file system with a total capacity of about 11 petabytes with a flash storage capacity of about 800 terabytes

 The Computing Center's High Performance Computing Support will assist you in using the supercomputing resources available at the University and in the state of Baden-Württemberg.